Ron Howard (American football): Buffalo Bills

 In 1979, he signed with the Buffalo Bills, but only played in one game.
 He was released in 1980.

 Personal life

-Howard spent 10 years as an ironworker in skyscraper construction.
+Howard spent ten years as an ironworker in skyscraper construction.
+During this time, he helped build the Columbia Tower, the tallest building in Seattle.
 He once was a student teacher and gym class instructor at Asa Mercer Junior High School in Seattle.
 He currently works at Aki Kurose Middle School Academy, also in Seattle, as its assistant principal.